Dating Etiquette: The debate about coupons

 Which brings me to another question: why, then, is it acceptable to use a coupon once you’ve been dating for a while?
 You don’t have to impress anyone anymore?

 It’s such a weird thing, that so many people area against using coupons on a first date.
 Not that I’m for it (or against it), I really don’t have an opinion anymore.
 It’s just really interesting to see that coupons are viewed as a negative thing on a date, yet completely acceptable for everything else in life.
+Even celebrated!
 Especially since most people who follow me on Twitter are personal finance bloggers, or are interested in personal finance in general.
 You would think that that group of people (out of all of the different kinds of people in the world) would be most willing to accept coupons within first date etiquette.

 In my dating history, no guy has ever used a coupon on the first date, and truthfully I’m not sure how I would respond.
 Maybe it would be negative.
 Or maybe I’d be so impressed that we’d high-five each other and talk about how much money we’ve saved by using coupons over the years.
 Who’s to know what would happen!
 Since I’m single and (sort of) dating at the moment, I’d like to test this theory out.
 I’m not sure how I can naturally create this coupon situation, or what would happen (or if I could even find a guy who use a coupon on a first date), but I’m going to try.
-Maybe I could be so bold as to whip out a coupon of my own!
+Maybe I could be bold and whip out a coupon of my own!
 All in the name of very scientific and extremely important personal finance research, of course. :)

 Would you use a coupon on a first date?